 The best security benchmarking solutions also provide details about specific areas within IT security.
 BitSight provides several additional ratings in the categories of compromised systems and diligence.
 These include port security, TLS/SSL certificates, malware servers, potentially exploited machines, botnet risk, and many others.
 These ratings are the best way to determine the areas in which you’re falling short.

-Equipped with security ratings, you can track cybersecurity over time and set goals for your team.
+Equipped with cybersecurity ratings, you can track cybersecurity over time and set goals for your team.
 In addition, the clarity and precision of security ratings provides a good way of presenting resource requests to senior leadership.
 IT leaders can make the business case for cybersecurity by analyzing the gap between perceived performance and true performance, then having data-driven conversations with executives about which added resources could close the gap.